 But XP's doesn't, so dremin made Retrobar, here's the link to that.

-Once you install it, go into the Windows 11 settings (not Retrobar's) and turn on Automatically hide the taskbar.
+Before you run it, go into the Windows 11 settings (not Retrobar's) and make sure that Automatically hide the taskbar is on.

 This seems to make Retrobar more reliable.